GroupAKainos/GroupA_API/README.md

 Config
 ---
+1. Run the create and insert script found in the database folder
-1. The following environment variables need to be set to enable database connection:
+2. The following environment variables need to be set to enable database connection:
 ```
 DB_USERNAME
 DB_PASSWORD